The time has finally come– your child is going to college! Here are some helpful tips to make the most of the process.

 Encourage them to bring their friends along when they come home to visit, and plan a few weekends each semester to visit them and bring them some goodies.
 The only thing worse than overly-clingy parents are overly-distant parents, so show them you’re still supportive even though they’ve moved out.
 The more trust you can create between them and yourself, the less you will have to worry.
 After all, they are their own person.
 And if you’re not good with phone calls, stay in touch with texts, care packages, or apps like FamilyApp that make family communication easy.

-3. Have Patience With Your College Student
+3. Have Patience with Your College Student

 Your child will make mistakes, it’s true.
 Maybe a few mistakes.
 College is hard (especially freshman year) and as a college student, there’s lots of room for error.
 Even so, the last thing you want to do is shame them for it.
 Make it clear that you won’t respond irrationally if your child confesses something hard with you.
-You want them to feel safe, not fearful of how you’ll respond to hardships or mistakes.
+You want them to feel safe during this transition, not fearful of how you’ll respond to hardships or mistakes.
 You struggled through your share of mistakes in your day, too (and they’ll probably use that against you at some point).
 Utilize their mistakes as learning opportunities, and choose encouragement over coercion.
 Respond with patience, and avoid acting out of emotion.
 You want them to succeed!
 You expect great things from them, and they know that.
 Show them areas they can grow, and highlight their potential rather than their shortcomings.

 That college acceptance letter had their name on it, so push your child to work hard for themselves and not for you.
 Remind them that hard work pays off.
 Avoid skewing your immediate desires with those of your child’s, because they probably have many different things to offer the world than you do.
 Yes, you created them, but they’re still their own person.